ez-me/magnetico/cmd/magneticow/README.md

 ### REST-ful HTTP API

-**magneticow** offers a REST-ful HTTP API that is capable of everything the web interface can do.
+<code>magneticow</code> offers a REST-ful HTTP API that is capable of everything the web interface can do.

 See the [API documentation on Swaggerhub](https://app.swaggerhub.com/apis/boramalper/magneticow-api/v0.1).